AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

 	d.  **Site ID**: Select an existing Site ID or create a new Site ID by entering a name (such as, edge-01) and click **Add item**.

-	     For guidance on whether to select an existing Site ID or create a new one, see `Edge Site ID Guidelines <http://docs.aviatrix.com/HowTos/edge-2.0-workflow.html#edge-site-id-guidelines>`_.
+	     For guidance on whether to select an existing Site ID or create a new one, see `Edge Site ID Guidelines`_.

     e.  **Management Connection Type**: Select DHCP or Static, depending on your environment.